Tailshafts: 1-piece or 2-piece?

 So now you know why Nissan and ALPHA OMEGA uses and recommends a 2-piece tailshaft for the Nissan S-Chassis.

-Copyright ALPHA OMEGA PARTS AND SERVICES.
+Copyright ALPHA OMEGA Racing.
 ALL RIGHTS RESERVED.
 No part of this article can be reproduced without explicit written consent.